 People in startups often talk about how much fun it was during the early days, when everyone was on the same page and things moved quickly.
-Speed, transparency, and simplicity can be found in larger organizations, but while they happen almost automatically in a startup, they are harder to achieve at larger scales.
+Can the speed and simplicity of that early, perfect-startup moment be retained as companies grow?

 By recognizing the above challenges and managing through them at the right moment, a startup can get to hundreds and even thousands of employees and still retain the best parts of their early culture and the simplicity, transparency, and agility that makes them so fun.